kurisusan/ComfyBack2Code/README.md

 The project is built around a few key components:

 - **Workflow Builder (`lib/workflow.py`):** A Python class-based interface for constructing a workflow graph.
 It allows users to add nodes and define connections between them.
 - **Dynamic Node Generation (`nodes/`):** Instead of manually defining each node, this project dynamically generates Python classes for all available ComfyUI nodes (including custom nodes) by querying the API (`/object_info` endpoint) of a running ComfyUI instance.
-  - `nodes/node_discovery.py`: Fetches the node definitions.
+So you can have correct node types, parameters, and inputs/outputs.
   - `nodes/generate_nodes.py`: Creates the corresponding Python modules in `nodes/generated/`.
 - **Workflow Runner (`example/runner/simple.py`):** An example component responsible for taking a generated workflow JSON and executing it via the ComfyUI API (`/prompt` endpoint).
 - **Dependency Management (`custom-nodes.txt`):** A simple text file to manage custom node dependencies for your ComfyUI setup.